Damaranath/FinalReport-48479373/README.md

 Reflection

 This project highlighted both the technical challenges of reproducing older open-source code with updated dependencies and the conceptual balance between privacy and linguistic fidelity.
-It demonstrates that differentially private language models can preserve readability and meaning even under strong privacy settings, reinforcing their potential for secure NLP applications..
+It demonstrates that differentially private language models can preserve readability and meaning even under strong privacy settings, reinforcing their potential for secure NLP applications.

+# NOTE: I didn't actual dataset files since they are too big and exceeding the 25mb storage limit but repository contains all output saved file ADSCode.ipynb file contains Main code.